CryptoGrilsFinance/community-hub/docs/crypto/eth-new-user-guide.md

 ## Buy and/or Earn ETH

 SPANK and BOOTY 🍑 are tokens on the Ethereum network.
 In order to interact with the Ethereum network, you will need to own Ether (ETH).
-Besides earning it on [SPANK.live](https://spank.live), the easiest way to acquire ETH is to [buy it on Gemini.](https://www.gemini.com)
+Besides earning it on [SPANK.live](https://spank.live), the easiest way to acquire ETH is to [buy it on Gemini](https://www.gemini.com) or a number of other exchanges.

 One important note is that you do not need to buy 1 full ETH.
 Ether is divisible down to 18 decimal places so you can buy fractions of it.